-As the President of Force Four Entertainment, Rob has developed ongoing relationships with national and international networks and production partners on a variety of scripted and factual projects.
-Force Four Entertainment has produced more than four hundred hours of television, earning accolades on the national and international stage.
-Over the past twenty years, Rob has been actively involved in the Canadian production community.
-He participates at international markets and conferences and is a presenter at various workshops and panels.
+After a 25 year career at Force Four Entertainment, Rob retired as President and Partner in 2016.
+While at Force Four, Rob developed ongoing relationships with national and international networks, co-production and financing partners on a variety of scripted and factual projects.
+Force Four Entertainment produced more than four hundred hours of television, earning awards and accolades on the national and international stage.
+During this time, Rob was also actively involved in the Canadian production community, including his role on the National Board of the Canadian Media Producers Association and as Chair of the CMPA-BC.
+He also participated at many international markets and conferences and is now a presenter and mentor at various workshops and panels.

-Sarah serves as the General Manager at a music management company Watchdog Management, where she has spent the last ten years overseeing day-to-day operations for clients like Hedley, Mother Mother, Matthew Koma, producer Brian Howes and more.
+Sarah serves as the General Manager at a music management company, Watchdog Management, where she has spent the last 15 years overseeing day-to-day operations for clients like Mother Mother, Peach Pit, Corb Lund, Big Wreck, Matthew Koma, and more.
 As GM, Sarah handles new business exploration, oversees internal operations, staff management, and ensures the company vision is being executed on a daily basis.

 Prior to working at Watchdog, Sarah worked for Macklam Feldman Management, a company that currently manages Elvis Costello, Diana Krall, Ry Cooder, James Taylor, among others.
 Before entering the management field, Sarah worked at The Feldman Agency as Promotions Coordinator for Canada's largest full service talent agency.
 She grew up in Northern Alberta putting on punk rock shows and skateboard competitions as a teenager.

 Sarah spent two terms serving on the Music BC board of directors, was on the Peak Performance Project advisory committee and founded Watchdog Management’s Women in Music Management Mentorship Program, which connects young aspiring managers with strong mentors in the Canadian music industry.